In 2020, there were an estimated 241 million cases of malaria worldwide, with a number of deaths of 627,000.

-Malaria is a life-threatening disease caused by Plasmodium parasites.
+Malaria is a life-threatening disease caused by Plasmodium parasites that is preventable and curable.

 The WHO African Region carries a disproportionately high share of the global malaria burden.
 In 2020, the region was home to 95% of malaria cases and 96% of malaria deaths.
 Children under 5 accounted for about 80% of all malaria deaths in the Region.